Horizon Areas and Logarithmic Correction to the Charged Accelerating Black Hole Entropy: Introduction

-where ${\cal A}_{-}$ and ${\cal A}_{+}$ are area of CH and EHs respectively.
+where ${\cal A}_{-}$ and ${\cal A}_{+}$ are area of CH and EH's respectively.
 This relation indicates that the universal product depends only quantized angular momentum and quantized charges respectively~\cite{ah09,cgp11,finn,castro12,det12,val13,chen12,cr79}.
-When the charge parameter $Q=0$, one obtains the area product for Kerr BH:
+When the charge parameter $Q=0$, one obtains the area product for Kerr BH

 and it indicates that the universal product depends only quantized angular momentum parameter.
-Again, when the angular momentum parameter $J=0$, one obtains the area product formula for spherically symmetric charged BH:
+When the angular momentum parameter $J=0$, one obtains the area product formula for spherically symmetric charged BH

 and it implies that the universal product depends only quantized charge parameter.
-In the above three cases, it is indeed true that the area (or entropy) product formula is mass-independent thus it is universal in this sense.
+In the above three cases, it is indeed true that the horizon area~(or entropy) product formula is mass-independent thus it is universal in this sense.
 This is the only motivation behind this work and this is in fact an interesting topic in recent years in the scientific community particularly in the general relativity~(GR) community~\cite{ah09} and in the string theory community~\cite{cgp11,finn} [Also see references~\cite{castro12,det12,val13,chen12,cr79}] .